 5. Business Strategy Execution

 Strategy creation without execution is pointless.
-We often engage with agencies that have a list of strategic “to-dos” from prior meetings or annual retreats with very little follow through.
+We often engage with teams that have a list of strategic “to-dos” from prior meetings or annual retreats having achieved little to no follow through.
 A year or more quickly goes by without the time or focus to achieve these “to-dos.”
 The vortex of continual client projects presents a challenging and distracting environment to create and execute a strategy.
-The agencies best at both strategy creation and execution engage an outside consultant to hold them accountable and keep the team focused on vision until the goals and objectives are achieved.
+The entrepreneurial businesses best at both strategy creation and implementation engage an outside consultant to hold them accountable and keep the team focused on vision until the goals and objectives are achieved.
+Outside objectivity and accountability are essential to teams creating and implementing their strategic plan.

 6. Differentiation in the Marketplace

-Agencies with repeated success in the marketplace are able to swim away from the “red oceans” of competitors devouring each other, and instead are able to swim out toward the uncontested market space of “blue oceans.”
-This requires periodically assessing how they compete with similar agencies and putting themselves in their customers’ position to assess how differentiated the companies are.
-Successful agencies also ensure the following 3 strategic propositions are aligned:
+Entrepreneurial businesses with repeated success in the marketplace are able to swim away from the “red oceans” of competitors devouring each other, and instead are able to swim out toward the uncontested market space of “blue oceans.”
+This requires periodically assessing how they compete with similar companies and putting themselves in their customers’ position to assess how differentiated the companies are.

 7. Innovative Culture

-One of the key drivers of differentiation in the marketplace is having a culture of innovation that matches a track record of innovation.
+One of the key drivers of differentiation in the marketplace is having a culture of innovation that results in brining innovative products or services to market.
 Having a creative culture is dependent on a number of the preceding traits, particularly around people and strategy.
-When you have the right people in the right seats committed to a unifying mission, focused on the owner’s clear vision and executing a disciplined strategy, the way is paved for creating a culture of innovation.
+When you have the right people in the right seats committed to a unifying mission, focused on the owner’s clear vision and executing a disciplined strategy, the way is paved for fueling a culture of innovation.

 About The Author